jays306/Document-Parsing/README.md

 - `GEMINI_API_KEY`: Your Google Gemini API key for authentication with the Gemini API.
   - If this variable is not set, the application will exit with a fatal error.
+- `DB_PASSWORD`: The password for the PostgreSQL database.
+  - If this variable is not set, the database connection will fail and the `/finalize-parsed-fields` endpoint will not be available.

 ### Optional Environment Variables

 - `PORT`: The port number on which the server will listen.
   - Default value: `8080`
   - If not specified, the server will listen on port 8080.
+- `DB_HOST`: The hostname of the PostgreSQL database.
+  - Default value: `localhost`
+- `DB_PORT`: The port number of the PostgreSQL database.
+  - Default value: `5432`
+- `DB_USER`: The username for the PostgreSQL database.
+  - Default value: `postgres`
+- `DB_NAME`: The name of the PostgreSQL database.
+  - Default value: `document_parsing`

 ## Setting Environment Variables